jlafer/flexsim/README.md

 - AUTH_TOKEN
 - WRKSPC_SID

-The `agentsim` script also uses a variable to specify the HTTP listening port.
+The `agentsim` script also accepts a variable to specify the HTTP listening port.
-- PORT
+- AGENTSIM_PORT

-A `.env` file placed in the project root folder can be used to supply those variables to all scripts.
+An `.env` file placed in the project root folder can be used to supply those variables to all scripts.
 See `.env.sample` for a template.

 ### Preparing a Flex Project for flexsim
 The simulation builds and deploys a TR Workflow that uses the configured Task attributes, routing criteria and Worker attributes to select and reserve the `flexsim` agents.
 When a reservation is made, Twilio calls the Workflow-specified assignment callback URL, in order to let the `agentsim` program know that an agent has been assigned a task and that it should now start "handling" the task.
 That URL can be configured by the user and must reference the host and port of the `agentsim` script, which must be publicly accessible.
 On a development machine, this can be done using a tunnel service like `ngrok`.